 Following is the high-level workflow for setting up and using 2FA.
 Please note the time synchronization requirements, which are required for correct operation of 2FA.

 When you enable 2FA, any users logged in to Looker will be logged out and will have to log back in using 2FA.

-At first login, a user will be presented with a picture of a QR code on their computer screen, which they will scan with their phone using the Google Authenticator app:
+At first login, a user will be presented with a picture of a QR code on their computer screen, which they will need to scan with their phone using the Google Authenticator app.